-Working with BLOB and CLOB Data with dotConnect for Oracle
+How to work with BLOB and CLOB data using dotConnect for Oracle

 LOB (Large OBjects) is a set of data types for storing large amounts of unstructured or semi-structured data.
 In Oracle there are several different kinds of LOBs: